duchesneaumathieu/equihash/README.md

 python encode_mosaics.py configs/natural_mosaic_hashnet_0.15a.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D2766
 python encode_mosaics.py configs/natural_mosaic_hashnet_0.1a.json -l100000 -iimages/natural_index1Bx2.hdf5 -wvalid -D2766
 ```
-Each command takes about 160 hours (with a GPU) and produce a 8GB hdf5 file in `fingerprints/`.
-Those can be parallelized with the `-n` and `-j` option, use `python encode_mosaics.py --help` for more informations.
+Each command takes about 160 hours (with a GPU) and produces an 8GB hdf5 file in `fingerprints/`.
+Those can be parallelized with the `-n` and `-j` options.
+Use `python encode_mosaics.py --help` for more information.
-Afterward, if `-n` and `-j` are used, you need to merge the chunks together (run `python merge.py --help`).
+If parallelization is used, merging the chunks is needed (run `python merge.py --help`).

 ## Building the inverted index
 To build the database's inverted index, run: